buildkite/docker-buildkite-agent/README.md

-# buildkite-agent Docker Image
+# buildkite-agent

-Basic usage:
+This is a Docker image for running the [Buildkite](https://buildkite.com/) Agent, a small runner [written in golang](https://github.com/buildkite/agent) that waits for build jobs, executes them, and reports back their log and exit status.

+Usage:

 ```bash
 docker run -e BUILDKITE_AGENT_TOKEN=xxx buildkite/agent
 ```

+* To run it as a background daemon, add `-d`.
+* To enable debug output set `-e BUILDKITE_AGENT_DEBUG=true`.

+And don't forget: because it's Docker, you can run as many parallel agents as your machine can handle.

-## Doing Docker-based builds
+## Docker-based builds

-If you want to use buildkite-agent's Docker support you'll need to make Docker available inside the container.
-You can do this by linking in the binary and the unix socket.
+If you want to use buildkite-agent's Docker (so the build jobs themselves are run within self-contaned containers) you'll need to make Docker available inside the container.
+You can do this by linking in the binary and the unix socket like so:

 ```bash
 docker run -e BUILDKITE_AGENT_TOKEN=xxx \